jajupeter/jajupeter/README.md

 - 👯 I’m looking to collaborate on cloud-native ML application development
 - 🤔 I’m looking for help with Fine-tuning domain-specific LLMs
 - 💬 Ask me about building end-to-end machine learning systems
-- 📫 Portfolio and how to reach me:<a href="https://jajupeter.github.io/opeyemiojajuni/index.html" target="new">Personal Website</a>,
+- 📫 Portfolio and how to reach me: <a href="https://jajupeter.github.io/opeyemiojajuni/index.html" target="new">opeyemiojajuni</a>,
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: When I’m not building models or debugging pipelines, you’ll find me experimenting with VR simulations or mapping out AI-powered smart cities!
   >